unicef-drp/GeoSight-OS-Documentation/src/developer/guide/plugins.md

 for the file.

 ![image](img/cloud-native-gis-1.png)
-_image 1.
+_Image 1.
 New type of Cloud Native GIS Layer_

 ![image](img/cloud-native-gis-2.png)
 _Image 2.
 The layer will be served as vector tiles._